yanntt4/car_price_prediction/README.md

 # Usage
 Application can be used for two main usages :
 - Analyse data to create machine learning/deep learning model to estimate car price.
-6 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting, Cat Boosting and Light Boosting
+6 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting, Cat Boosting and Light Boosting.
+A spcific github page is available to present the model
 - Allow user to make prediction from a webpage